oracle-livelabs/security/data-safe/assess-database-configurations/assess-database-configurations.md

 4. At the top of the page, click **View History**.

-5. Review all the security assessments for your target database.
+5. Review the list of security assessments for your target database.

     - If you don't see your assessments, make sure that your compartment is selected.
     - To view assessments saved to a different compartment, select the compartment from the **Compartment** drop-down list.